mharen/mharen.github.io/_posts/2009/2009-06-26-troubleshooting-elusive-site-slow-down.md

 So it looks like there are a couple slow hits to the page (2.4s, 1.9s) but that’s nothing like the 10-20s the user was seeing.
 This might be good news as I can now, for the most part, focus on the client—she’s getting the pages quickly, but for some reason things feel slow to her.
 All this time, I’ve been running under the assumption that it’s got to be something about this user or her computers that cause the problem.
 This is based on the fact that we have a couple thousand people use this system every day and surely they aren’t all so patient as to never complain.
 The fact that she was running IE6 bothered me a little bit.
 Everything is tested in IE6, 7, 8 but we don’t spend lots of time doing things over and over again as a single session so I thought that might have something to do with it.
 The biggest change we made in May that might make trouble with IE6 was the enabling of http compression.
 So I turned to my pal Google. and eventually [this page](http://sebduggan.com/posts/ie6-gzip-bug-solved-using-isapi-rewrite) jumped out at me.
 It’s a set of instructions for disabling http compression for IE6 clients.
-Interesting…but most of my users use IE6.
+Interesting...but most of my users use IE6.
 Here’s the part that peaked my interest (in blue):<blockquote>
 ```cs
 RewriteEngine on
 RewriteCond %{HTTP:User-Agent} MSIE\ [56]